 Funding for the Special Programme is provided through voluntary contributions.
 The Trust Fund for the Special Programme is open to receive voluntary contributions for seven years from the date it was established, in September 2015.
 Contributions are encouraged from all signatories and Parties to the Conventions.
 Governments in a position to do so, as well as the private sector and other stakeholders, are also encouraged to mobilize the financial resources for the effective establishment and implementation of the Special Programme.

-Significant contributions have been pledged to the Special Programme from the European Union and the Governments of Sweden, the United States of America, Germany, Finland, Norway, the Netherlands, Austria and Denmark.
+Significant contributions have been pledged to the Special Programme from the European Union and the Governments of Sweden, the United States of America, Germany, Finland, Norway, the Netherlands, Austria, Belgium and Denmark.

 Eligibility for support from the Special Programme

 Support from the Special Programme is available for developing countries, taking into account the special needs of least developed countries and small island developing States, and for countries with economies in transition, with priority given to those with least capacity.
 Furthermore, the following criteria should also be met:

 - To avoid duplication and proliferation of funding mechanisms and associated administration, the Special Programme will fund activities that fall outside the mandate of the Global Environment Facility;